Industrial Hemp Pilot Program in North Carolina

 How do I obtain seed of industrial hemp for planting?

 Industrial hemp seed is considered a Schedule 1 narcotic substance by the U.S. Drug Enforcement Administration.
 Therefore, an import license must be obtained to import seed into the United States and North Carolina.
-There are sources of seed outside the United States, and reports of certified seed being produced in Colorado and Kentucky in 2016.
-At this time, NCDA&CS is working with DEA to obtain an import certificate.
-As this situation develops, we will release additional information as it becomes available.
+To the extent possible, the Plant Industry Division of the N.C.
+Department of Agriculture and Consumer Services, as an import licensee, will help facilitate the importation process.
+Identifying a seed source and all the associated costs of obtaining it is the responsibility of the grower.

 How can I participate in the pilot program?